shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 In fact a single gear setup, is perfect with BBSHD - no messing with derailleurs and all the problems they bring (they're just not up to spec to handle 2500w+).

+High Voltage!!!
+That's also another key to BBSHD longevity - the higher the voltage the faster the motor can spin, also Higher voltage means less current and less "copper loses" for the same amount of power.

+so Gear low and Voltage high!!!

 BBSHD pas sensor seems to have 24 magnets - so with 4x encoder reading that gives 96 discrete pedal positions.

 # Safety Lecture